ClementChambard/react-native-input/README.md

 ---

 This README file covers detailed usage, props, and basic setup for both `PasswordStrengthMeter` and `DatePicker`.
 Adjust the content to match the exact functionality and features of your components.
-The links for contributing guidelines, license, and documentation page should be updated with actual URLs once you have these resources available.